aws-samples/sample-empowering-air-quality-research-secure-machine-learning-predictive-analytics/README.md

 ### Common Issues

 **Setup Script Issues:**
-- Configuration files must be present in `infra/scripts/` directory
+- Configuration template must be present in `infra/scripts/` directory
-- The script requires both `pre-deployment-config.ini` and `post-deployment-config.ini` files
+- The script requires `config.ini.default` file and creates `config.ini` from it
-- To modify parameters, edit the configuration files and re-run the script
+- To modify parameters, edit the `config.ini` file and re-run the script
-- Use `./bin/setup.sh --use-defaults` for non-interactive setup
+- Use `./bin/run.sh --use-defaults` for non-interactive setup

 **CDK Deployment Errors:**
 - Ensure AWS credentials are configured: `aws configure`